-In today's market, with home prices rising and a lack of inventory, some homeowners may consider trying to sell their home on their own, known in the industry as a For Sale By Owner (FSBO).
-There are several reasons why this might not be a good idea for the vast majority of sellers.
+Rising home prices coupled with a lack of inventory in today's market may cause some homeowners to consider selling their home on their own (known in the industry as a For Sale By Owner).
+However, a FSBO might not be a good idea for the vast majority of sellers.

-Here are the top five reasons:
+The top five reasons are listed below:

-1. Exposure to Prospective Purchasers
+1. Online Strategy for Prospective Purchasers

 Recent studies have shown that 95% of buyers search online for a home.
-That is in comparison to only 13% looking at print newspaper ads.
-Most real estate agents have an internet strategy to promote the sale of your home.
+In comparison, only 13% use newspaper ads.
+Most real estate agents have an Internet strategy to promote the sale of your home.
 Do you?